Peter-Kahl/Government-Policy-Design-is-a-Serious-Game/README.md

 ## Keywords

 epistemic clientelism, fiduciary duties, participatory governance, deliberative democracy, procedural fairness, transparency, accountability, epistemic justice, symbolic capital, communicative rationality, democratic legitimacy, law

-## Working Paper Status

-This is a provisional draft circulated for discussion; readers are welcome to cite it, noting that revisions may follow in later versions.

 ## Download